None of these things are expensive.

 Take notes.
 Lots of them, all the time.
 After a meeting send a synopsis of the meeting back to the person you met with and ensure what you heard is what they meant to say!

-in to work and don’t be the first out the door.
+Don’t be late in to work (even in a WFH world) and don’t be the first out the door.

 Dress for success.
 Think about the impression you create … don’t dress like you are going on a date and don’t dress like you are doing the gardening.
 Dress just a little smarter than you need to … and you don’t need to break the bank to do that.
 Clean, pressed clothes, smart polished shoes, a tie, a jacket … little things can make a good impression.